Bank Conflict Free Comparison-based Sorting On GPUs

-There exist a number of implementations of various sorting algorithms on GPUs.
-However, all implementations of comparison-based sorting algorithms have one thing in common: when the size of the array to be sorted is very small (e.g. the base case of recursive algorithms), all implementations resort to loading the array into shared memory and implementing some version of a sorting network.
-Sorting networks are ideal for GPUs because they are data oblivious (resulting in no divergent execution branches) and they are very simple (resulting in very small constant factors).
-However, sorting networks still cause bank conflicts.
-To the best of our knowledge, there is no implementation of a comparison-based sorting algorithm that achieves no bank conflicts when sorting small arrays.
+On GPUs, the base case is sorted in shared memory using a sorting network.
+Sorting networks are ideal for GPUs because they are data oblivious (resulting in no branch divergence) and they are very simple (resulting in very small constant factors).
+However, sorting networks still cause bank conflicts if the size of the sequence to be sorted is larger than $w$.
+This is probably the reason why the fastest mergesort implementations on GPUs (e.g. the Thrust library~\cite{satish:mergesort}, the CUDPP library~\cite{davidson2012efficient} and warpsort~\cite{ye:sort}) use sorting networks only for up to $2w = 64$ elements.

-Using our view of shared memories (caches) as two dimensional matrices from Section~\ref{sec:bank-conflicts}, it becomes very easy to identify a bank conflict free algorithm.

-We implement ShearSort~\cite{scherson:shear-sort}.
-It works on data arranged in an $n \times m$ matrix leaving it sorted in ascending order along the column-major order.
-It performs $\log m$ rounds of first sorting columns in alternating order and then rows in ascending order.
-After $\ThetaOf{\log m}$ rounds matrix is sorted.
+In 1983, Sen et al.\cite{scherson:shear-sort} introduced ShearSort -- a sorting network to sort numbers arranged in an $m \times m$ matrix in snake-like order along the column-major order.
+The algorithm proceeds in rounds.
+In each round it sorts even-numbered columns in ascending order and odd-numbered columns in descending order, then sorts each row in ascending order.
+Using 0-1 principle~\cite{knuth:sorting}, it is easy to show that after $\ThetaOf{\log m}$ rounds the matrix is sorted.